 South Sudan declared famine in February 2017 in two counties in Unity state with a population of about 100,000.
 By July, enough aid had reached the area so that famine conditions had ended.

-To declare famine, the following three things must all happen:
+To declare a famine, the following three things must all happen:

 - At least 20 percent of households in a given area face extreme food shortages with limited ability to cope.